 In 2019, ACCF adopted a forest stewardship plan to guide management, consistent with its PMF conservation easement held by the Southern Oregon Land Conservancy.
 A number of ongoing opportunities and challenged are mentioned in the plan, including:

 - Management for healthy forest and watershed function

 - Maintenance of healthy forest cover to sequester carbon

 - Preservation of the property’s scenic and natural values through conservation and active forest management

 - Protection of forest biodiversity and promotion of late seral forest structure development

 - Maintenance of trail systems to facilitate community education and dialog about forest and watershed management

 - Reduction of fire risk through vegetation management as needed

-As of 2021, the plan guides a four-year project prioritizing stand improvement and fire risk (fuels) reduction, with support from the US Department of Agriculture’s Natural Resources Conservation Service, and its Conservation Stewardship Program.
+The plan guides a four-year project from 2021–24 prioritizing PMF stand improvement and fire risk (fuels) reduction, with support from the US Department of Agriculture’s Natural Resources Conservation Service, and its Conservation Stewardship Program.